 Does Povirt Mattress feel more like foam or more like coils?

-Both models feel hybrid-forward: you get a supportive coil base with a foam comfort layer on top, so the surface feels stable and easy to move on rather than deeply cradling.
+Both feel like true hybrids: a supportive coil base with a foam layer on top, so the surface stays stable and easy to move on rather than deeply cradling.

 Which Povirt Mattress is better for couples?

-If you prioritize edge stability and a more structured feel, the 7-zone model is the better pick.
-If your main goal is value and easy turning, the pocket-spring hybrid works well, but you should still expect some movement transfer.
+If edge stability and a more structured feel matter most, the 7-zone model is the better pick.
+If value and easy turning come first, the pocket-spring hybrid works well—but expect some movement transfer.

 Is Povirt Mattress good for back sleepers with mild lower-back tightness?

-In our use, the medium-firm support helped keep hips from sinking too low, which is often the key for comfortable back sleeping.
-If you still feel tightness, small adjustments like knee support and pillow height usually make the biggest difference.
+In our use, the medium-firm support helped keep hips from sinking too low, which is often key for comfortable back sleeping.
+If you still feel tightness, small tweaks like knee support and pillow height can help.

 Do these mattresses work for a guest room?

-Yes—both are straightforward and easy to live with, and the pocket-spring hybrid’s value pricing makes it particularly practical for a guest space.
+Yes.
+Both are straightforward and easy to live with, and the pocket-spring hybrid is especially practical when you want solid support at a lower cost.